arvvnd/zenv/visualizations.md

     style Logging fill:#eee,color:#000
     style Utils fill:#eee,color:#000
 ```
-**Explanation:** This mirrors the main architecture diagram but focuses solely on the internal components and their primary relationships as described in Section 3 of the ADD (`requirements.md`).
+**Explanation:** This mirrors the main architecture diagram but focuses solely on the internal components and their primary relationships as described in Section 3 of the ADD.

 ### 4.2 Goals Overview (Mind Map)